 A guided type fall arrester with a flexible anchor line (in accordance with EN 353-2) is designed to temporarily secure a vertical ladder.
 However, it can also be used as a securing system for carrying out a range of different tasks high up.
 Guided type fall arresters with a flexible anchor line are standard components in a typical personal protective equipment kit (PPE).

-This type of connector is based on a guide cable (flexible anchor line), a guided type fall arrester, which often doubles up as a manually-adjustable rope shortener, and an energy absorber.
-This fall arrester is equipped with two carabiners.
-One is attached to the energy absorber and the other to the end of the guide cable.
-Fabric lanyard energy absorbers are often used to absorb the force of a fall.
-In the case of a fall.
-In order to fulfill the requirements of varying working environments, these connectors are available in a range of different lengths.
+This type of securing system is based on a guide cable (“flexible anchor line”), a fall arrester, and, where required, an energy absorber.
+Connector elements are attached to both the energy absorber and the other end of the guide cable.
+Textile lanyard energy absorbers are often used to minimise the ensuing force in the case of a fall.
+In order to meet the broad range of conditions presented by the different working environments, guided type fall arresters are available in a number of different lengths.